Reinterpretation of searches for long-lived particles from meson decays: Experiments

 \subsection{Past experiments}

-Several past experiments can place constraints on HNLs and ALPs.
-A summary of bounds in the minimal HNL scenario can be found \textit{e.g.}~in Ref.~\cite{hnl_limits}. \footnote{We note that the Belle bound from Ref.~\cite{Belle:2013ytx} is not quoted.
-The Belle limit is sub-leading for most of the HNL mass range between $m_{K}$ and $m_{B}$.} In this section, we concentrate on three past experiments, which can provide stringent bounds on LLP masses between roughly 0.1 and 5 GeV.
+Several past experiments can place constraints on HNLs and ALPs (see \textit{e.g.}~Refs.~\cite{Boiarska:2021yho,Barouki:2022bkt}).
+A summary of bounds in the minimal HNL scenario can be found \textit{e.g.}~in Ref.~\cite{hnl_limits}.
+In this section, we concentrate on three past experiments, which can provide stringent bounds on LLP masses between roughly 0.1 and 5 GeV.
 We discuss each particular case below.

 \begin{itemize}

 \item \textbf{CHARM:} HNLs can be produced from $D$-mesons in semi-leptonic decays (from charged and neutral $D$'s) and via leptonic decays of charged $D$'s, see \textit{e.g.}~Ref.~\cite{Bondarenko:2018ptm}.
 For the minimal HNL scenario with HNL mixing in the electron sector, and for HNL masses between the kaon and the $D$ mass, the strongest constraint comes from the CHARM beam-dump experiment~\cite{CHARM:1983ayi,CHARM:1985nku}, where a prompt neutrino beam was produced at CERN SPS by dumping 400 GeV protons on a thick copper target.
 Searches for decays of HNLs were performed within a detector decay region of 35~m length and 9~m$^2$ surface area.
 The detector was located 480 m away from the copper target.
 The values of active-heavy mixing $V_{eN}$ as small as $|V_{eN}|^2\sim 10^{-7}$ for $m_{N}\approx 1$~GeV were probed.